ZedYeung/Enron_people_of_interest_detect/Enron_Submission_Free-Response_Questions.md

   I noticed that both long_term_incentive and deferred_income are appeared on the last three importances in both random forest and adaboost.
 Consequently and last but not least, I remove them and make my final features.

+  Of course, I also try automated feature selection process like k-best, the result is not bad- f1 score near 0.4, but just cannot compare with the final result I get.
+Since I have enough time to explore the relation between feature and trained model, I prefer to get my had dirty.

 #### What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?  [relevant rubric item: “pick an algorithm”]